|2 servings||calories per servings 430||protein serving 16 g||carbs per serving 66 g||total fat per serving 11 g|

 A great vehicle for just about any seasonal veggie you have on hand, pasta is a near effortless way to get a tasty, wholesome dinner on the table.
 In this recipe, our star veggie is eggplant, which trades in its bitterness for satisfying, savory flavors when sautéed until tender with onions and garlic.
 Using whole wheat pasta means you get a more fiber-rich dish, which keeps you full and satisfied long after dinner time ends.

 |Total Carbohydrates||66 g|

 |Dietary Fiber||13 g|

 Fill a saucepan half full with about 6 cups water.
-Add 1 teaspoon kosher salt, and place over high heat.
+Stir in 1 teaspoon kosher salt, and place over high heat.
 This is your pasta cooking water.

 MISE EN PLACE

 • Peel and chop 1 cup onion (save any remaining onion for another use).

 • Cut eggplant into bite-size pieces.